Account Takeover, ITDR

 Illusive research has revealed that unmanaged, misconfigured and exposed identity vulnerabilities, which are exploited in ATOs, are present on 1-in-6 enterprise endpoints.
 Furthermore, the theft of cached credentials has become the most common attack.

 On the other hand, some identity vulnerabilities cannot be remediated, such as hard coded credentials in legacy applications.
-In these instances, detection needs to serve as a compensating control, but the challenge is that behavioral analysis fails to detect anomalies in privileged accounts (or does so with an unmanageable rate of false positives and negatives).
+In these instances, detection needs to serve as a compensating control, but the challenge is that behavioural analysis fails to detect anomalies in privileged accounts (or does so with an unmanageable rate of false positives and negatives).

 However, deception technology is able to provide high-fidelity detection of account takeover attacks.
 Modern deception technology has evolved beyond honeypots (which are far too easily detected and avoided by attackers) by peppering endpoints with highly realistic and believable identities, services, network pathways and other artifacts. hen an attacker interacts with one of these fake artifacts, a high-confidence alert is triggered because these deceptions are planted in places that end-users should never interact with them.